Greenville has already made the New

 inclusion on "best of" lists for bike and walking trails,

 the arts, the foodie scene, business, farmers markets,

-	and coolest Main Streets in recent years, and it's evident we're getting a
+downtown's, family attractions and coolest Main Streets in recent years, and it's evident we're getting a

 lot of attention.

 of $20.2 billion, according to figures released last week by

 South Carolina Department of Parks and Tourism.

 attracting tourists on top of the business travelers it has always drawn is a change in hotel occupancy patterns.